Integralist/gist-archiver/docs/go-backend.md

 The Go backend is the core of the Gist Archiver.
 It is a command-line application responsible for:
 - Fetching all public gists for a specific GitHub user.
 - Processing each gist's content into both Markdown and HTML formats.
-- Generating a static HTML website for browsing the archived content.
+- Generating a static HTML website for browsing the archived content, including a client-side search index.

 The application is built with concurrency in mind to efficiently handle multiple API requests and file processing tasks simultaneously.